Where to Eat in Oviedo Centro, Oviedo 2026

 About Oviedo Centro

-The centro district holds the old town's eating logic intact: narrow streets where Casa Fermín (1,053 reviews, 4.7 stars) and Sidrería Nuberu sit within a 5-minute walk, bars that don't need signage because locals know where to find them.
+The centro district holds the old town's eating logic intact: narrow streets where Casa Fermín and Sidrería Nuberu sit within a 5-minute walk, bars that don't need signage because locals know where to find them.
 You'll find cachopo here—the Asturian veal escalope stuffed with cheese and ham, roughly the size of a paperback book, fried until the cheese runs at the edges—for €16 to €20, compared to €28 at tourist-facing spots on the waterfront.
 The difference isn't the meat.
 It's that nobody's performing.
 Mealtime starts at 9pm.
 Standing room fills by 9:30pm on Saturdays.
 If you're sitting at a table at 8:15pm, you're not in the right place.

 But Oviedo's real weapon is what it produces, not where you eat it.
 Asturian cider—sidra—pours from wooden barrels in every sidrería, flat and slightly funky, nothing like the sweet perry you'll find elsewhere.
 Cabrales cheese, the blue so aggressive it smells like a locker room, pairs with quince paste.
 Fabada asturiana—white beans, chorizo, morcilla, lard—sits heavy enough to require a 3-hour siesta afterwards.
 These aren't dishes that travel well or photograph nicely.
 They're built for the specific climate, the specific people, the specific way Asturians eat: slowly, with cider, arguing about football.
-Sidrería Villaviciosa and Sidrería Yaya anchor this culture—both top-ranked, both where you'll eat alongside construction workers and pensioners, not Instagram accounts.
+Sidrería Villaviciosa and Sidrería Yaya anchor this culture—both where you'll eat alongside construction workers and pensioners, not Instagram accounts.
 The scene hasn't changed much in 30 years, and that's entirely the point.

 How to Get There